ManaponSanguanklin/RNGeon/README.md

 # RNGeon
+final project of CP214 COMPUTER PROGRAMMING II

-C# game with Gacha + Rouge-lite mechanics
+C# game with Gacha + Rouge-lite mechanics and some database for login/register

+*Need Microsoft Azure to run